boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 #### Name

-This option allows you to change the title for the Period Over Period.
+This option allows you to change the title for the Period Over Period widget.

 ![period over period name](/static/assets/visualizing-data/visualization-widgets/images/pop/Name.png)

 #### Subtitle

-Allows you to provide subtitle for Period Over Period.
+This option allows you to change the subtitle for the Period Over Period widget.

 ![period over period name](/static/assets/visualizing-data/visualization-widgets/images/pop/subtitle.png)

 #### Description

-Allows you to provide a description about the Period Over Period.
+This option allows you to change the description about the Period Over Period widget.

 ![period over period name](/static/assets/visualizing-data/visualization-widgets/images/pop/Description.png)